-Extinction is a common term that manypeople associate with the disappearance of dinosaurs or endangered species.
-In that sense, it means that those creatures die off completely.
-Although they leave behind traces of their prior existence, they no longer live and breathe.
-When it comes to the word extinction, psychology has a different but similar meaning.
-It's related to classical and operant conditioning theories.
-So, what does extinction mean in psychology?
-Here's a brief introduction to conditioning, extinction, and how you can use themto improve your mental health.
+Extinction is a term you may associate with the disappearance of dinosaurs or endangered species.
+In that sense, it means those creatures no longer exist as a species.
+Although they may leave behind traces of their prior existence, they no longer live on Earth.

 Classical Conditioning And Extinction

-Another part of Pavlov's experiments was to stop bringing the food after ringing the bell.
-Eventually, the dogs stopped associating the ringing bell with food.
-That response of salivating no longer followed the stimulus of the ringing bell.
+Another part of Pavlov's experiments was to try to stop bringing food after ringing the bell.
+Sometime after, the dogs stopped associating the ringing bell with food.
+The response of salivating no longer followed the stimulus of the ringing bell.
 Pavlov called this extinction because the association was no longer present.

-The same thing can occurwithpeople.
-In the example of learning to have a fear reaction where a distressing thing has occurred, extinction can happen if you go to that place many times and nothing bad ever happens again.
-That involuntary reaction to the setting becomes extinct, and you can go there without having any physical reaction to it.
+Extinction, in this sense, can also occur with people.
+In the example of learning a fear reaction in a place where a distressing event has occurred, extinction may happen if you practice exposure to the location and learn that you are safe.
+The involuntary reaction to the setting may become extinct, and you might go there without having any physical or emotional reaction.

 Extinction In Operant Conditioning

-In operant conditioning, a behavior eventually becomes extinct if the reward no longer follows the behavior.
-For example, say you take your child with you to the store.
-They ask for a toy, but you say no. They cry and throw a fit, and you give in and buy them the toy.
-The next time you take them to the store, they immediately start having a tantrum until you buy them a toy.
-They've learned through operant conditioning that misbehaving this way brings them the reward of a toy.
+In operant conditioning, a behavior may become extinct if the reward no longer follows the behavior.
+For example, you might take your child to the store.
+They may ask for a toy, but you say no. They could respond to this by crying and throwing themselves on the floor.
+If you respond to this behavior by buying the toy, they may start to cry and throw themselves on the floor the next time you're in the store to gain a toy.
+They might have learned through operant conditioning that misbehaving this way may bring rewards.

 How Can You Bring About Extinction?

-There may be many associations in your life or in your children's lives that you would prefer to eliminate.
-Here are some examples:
+There could be many associations in your life that you may prefer to eliminate, including the following:

-If there's an association you want to extinguish, you can use psychology to change the response to the trigger.
-You may be able to do this on your own, or you may need help from a mental health professional.
-Either way, there are a few things to keep in mind.
+If there's an association or learned behavior that you want to extinguish, you may use psychology to change the response to the stimulus.
+You might be able to do this on your own, or you may need help from a mental health professional.
+Keep in mind the following tips.

 Consistency Is Crucial